pudly/schmopera-hugo/content/articles/4-secrets-for-better-high-notes.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1548689520/media/2019/01/Rigoletto.png){{% /md %}}</figure>

 Passaggio, hello!
 Like the other excerpts, the point is to leave room for every note, no matter how small and harmless it may look.
 This aria is a good example of how smart technique can feel counterproductive; Verdi's so great at writing for the voice that he uses technical needs to create beauty.
 Relentless legato, enjoying vowels on every note, gives that elastic, visceral vocal sound to which humans constantly respond.

-> What are your tips and discoveries about singing up high or through the passaggio?
-Let us know in the comment section below!